TrustMe-kz/flext/README.md

 ## Flext

-Flext is a lightweight extension over Handlebars.
+**Flext** is a lightweight extension over Handlebars.
 It introduces a small DSL for handling macros and modules to help create dynamic templates.
-The library is compiled to both ESM and CommonJS bundles and can be embedded in other projects such as Vue components.
+The library is compiled to both ESM and CommonJS bundles and can be embedded in other projects such as [Vue components](https://www.npmjs.com/package/vue-flext).

-Public documentation is available at [TrustMe Wiki](https://trustmekz.atlassian.net/wiki/external/MTUwYzM5NjUzNDE4NDViMGJlMTliOWEzNzM1Y2RiZWE).
+Public documentation is available at [Wiki](https://trustmekz.atlassian.net/wiki/external/MTUwYzM5NjUzNDE4NDViMGJlMTliOWEzNzM1Y2RiZWE).

-Flext is maintained by **DauInvest** (Astana, Kazakhstan).
+Flext is maintained by [TrustMe](https://trustme24.com/).

 ### Example
 ```ts